material-components/material-components-web/docs/code/architecture.md

 MDC Web components are written in [TypeScript](https://www.typescriptlang.org/) to increase developer velocity and reduce errors.
-Our npm releases include UMD and ES2015+ JavaScript bundles, as well as `.d.ts` typing declaration files for TypeScript users.
+Our npm releases include UMD JavaScript bundles, ES2015 modules containing ES5, and `.d.ts` typing declaration files for TypeScript users.
 See [Importing JS](../importing-js.md) for more information.

 ### Foundation